 For example, the Fast Vend default setting for $20 bills is five $20 bills within a 15 minute period.
 If the machine validates five (5) $20 bills in a 15 minute period throughout the day, it will shut-down for 15 minutes.
 Owners can modify either the number of bills validated or the period of time in order to better suit the traffic patterns of their businesss.
 The Modular Series Owner's Manual will step you through the programming steps for your particular model.

-The Expanded Function Module(or EF Module), is an optional feature in most Modular Series change machines that allows the owner to program certain configuration features, read stored diagnostic reports and read audit reports on the LCD display.
+The Expanded Function Module(or EF Module), is an optional feature that was used in Modular Series change machines that allowed the owner to program certain configuration features, read stored diagnostic reports and read audit reports on the LCD display.
 Similar in concept to the hand-held data terminal used in the System 600 series machines, the EF Module also has the drivers for the optional Portable Audit Printer, and some other special features available in the MC series.
 For more information on the EF Module, refer to the Owner's Manual in the MANUALS section.

-The EF+ Expanded Function Module, is an optional feature in most Modular Series change machines that allows the owner to program certain configuration features, read stored diagnostic reports and read audit reports on the LCD display.
-Similar in concept to the hand-held data terminal used in the System 600 series machines, the EF Module also has the drivers for the optional Portable Audit Printer, and some other special features available in the MC series.
+The EF+ Expanded Function Module, is an optional feature available in Modular Series change machines that allows the owner to program certain configuration features, read stored diagnostic reports and read audit reports on the LCD display.
+Similar in concept to the hand-held data terminal used in the System 600 series machines, the EF+ Module also has the drivers for the optional Receipt and Audit Printer used in Credit Card-to-Token machines and the Portable Audit Printer, and some other special features available in the MC series.

 Th EF+ Module has an Ethernet connnection that allows owners to hardwire the device into their store's network router using an Ethernet cable.
-Once connected and set-up, owners will be able to send alert and alarm texts/emails to up to five different email or phone accounts.
-The EF+ can send daily, weekly, monthly audit reports at pre-programmed times, and can send texts when certain out of service or alarms are triggered.
+Once connected and set-up, owners will be able to send alerts and alarms condition notifications to up to five different email or phone accounts.
+The EF+ can send daily or weekly audit reports at pre-programmed times, and can send texts when certain out of service or alarm conditions are triggered.
 When an owner replenishes a hopper, they will be able to enter a starting value and set a low-level alert - and when the hopper level is reached, the EF+ will send an alert email or text meassage.

 For more information on the EF+ Module, contact your Standard Change-Makers Sales Rep or call the Service Dept. at 1-800-968-6955.